 - General anesthetic requires more intensive preparation before the treatment and a longer period of recovery after the treatment.
 Conscious sedation is usually favored wherever possible.

-If you have questions or concerns about sedation techniques, please contact
+If you have questions or concerns about sedation techniques, please contact our practice.

 Why Are Primary Teeth Important?